loganorr-alt/laravel_challenges/Creating_and_Designing_APIs_PHP/task1.md

 I've already set up Laravel, so I'll use that*.

-* *Note actually, since i'm not implmenting this end point.
+* *Not actually, since i'm not implementing this end point.
 But I will use Laravel for task 2*